BBBase-EHeresy/PPPub/docs/scenarios/matched_play_guide.md

 [OBJECTIVES]

 [Once one force has been Broken, the game might suddenly end.
 At the end of each turn after this condition has been met, roll a D6.
-On a 1-2, the game ends — otherwise, the battle continues for another turn.]
+On a 1-2, the game ends â€” otherwise, the battle continues for another turn.]

 [At the end of the game, the force that has scored the most Victory Points wins the game.
 If both players have the same number of Victory Points, the game is a draw.]

 [SCORING VICTORY POINTS]

-[• You score 1 Victory Point if your opponent's relic has moved from its original position at the end of the game.
+[â€¢ You score 1 Victory Point if your opponent's relic has moved from its original position at the end of the game.
 If you have retrieved your opponent's relic, you instead score 3 Victory Points.
 If you have retrieved your opponent's relic, and the model holding it is in your deployment zone, you instead score 5 Victory Points.
 If you have retrieved your opponent's relic, and managed to move it off the board via either of the board edges in your deployment zone, you instead score]

 7.